wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

   `bulkGet`).
 - We need a C* version of `AtomicKijiPutter`.
   - The only trick here is figuring out how to do the compare-and-set
-  - CQL has support for "lightweight transactions" that perform compare-and-set, but it is not clear how to use these with batch operations.
-(I have an e-mail out to the Cassandra users list about this.)
+  - CQL has support for "lightweight transactions" that perform compare-and-set, but it does not currently support batch operations.
+  - I started a thread about this on the users list.
+C* 2.0.6 will have some additional support for batch compare-and-set, but likely not what we need.
 - The various table readers and writers are still missing some functionality (e.g., different flavors of deletes).
 These shouldn't be too hard to add.
+- There are still some HBase-specific classes that need to be refactored into `impl` packages.

 ### General cleanup: